matrix-org/sliding-sync/README.md

     }
 }
 ```

-Clients are not required to paginate through all entries in a paginated stream.
-If you are only interested
+Clients are not required to paginate through all entries in a paginated stream before continuing receiving
-in the first 5 room members for example, then you can set `limit: 5` and ignore `p.next`.
-In order to differentiate
-clients which are keeping up-to-date with room members and those who are just interested in the first page
-of results, clients MUST specify `p.since = "1"` to indicate the first page of results.
-This makes `"1"` a
-sentinel constant value in pagination to indicate "the first page of results".
-If you don't do this, the server
-will just send back deltas from the last `since` value, which won't necessarily contain the first 5 members
-of your chosen sort order (e.g alphabetically).
+updates.
+This means that clients will have partial views of streams such as room members.
+This will need to
+refreshed when the full member list is required e.g via a separate session.

 ## Streams